aslushnikov/getting-started-with-cdp/README.md

 Things to notice:
 1. [Lines 22](https://github.com/aslushnikov/getting-started-with-cdp/blob/master/sessions.js#L22) and [33](https://github.com/aslushnikov/getting-started-with-cdp/blob/master/sessions.js#L33): clients must provide unique `'id'` for commands inside the session, but different sessions might use the same ids.
-2. [Line 26](https://github.com/aslushnikov/getting-started-with-cdp/blob/master/sessions.js#L26): the `"flatten"` flag is the preffered mode of operation; the non-flattened mode will be removed eventually.
+2. [Line 26](https://github.com/aslushnikov/getting-started-with-cdp/blob/master/sessions.js#L26): the `"flatten"` flag is the preferred mode of operation; the non-flattened mode will be removed eventually.
 Flattened mode allows us to pass `sessionId` as a part of the message (line 32).
 3. [Line 32](https://github.com/aslushnikov/getting-started-with-cdp/blob/master/sessions.js#L32): include the `sessionId` of the page as a part of the message to send it to the page.

 Some commands set state which is stored per session, e.g. `Runtime.enable` and `Targets.setDiscoverTargets`.
 Each session is initialized with a set of *domains*, the exact set depends on the attached target and can be [found somewhere in the Chromium source](https://cs.chromium.org/search/?q=%22session-%3EAddHandler%22+f:devtools&type=cs).
 For example, sessions connected to a browser don't have a "Page" domain, but sessions connected to pages do.